• Skip to primary navigation

 1. It keeps you focused

-As soon as I press the button on my time tracking app (Google the phrase to find several free ones), I know I can’t be doing anything else because I’m tracking how many hours I’m spending on a particular project and I don’t want to ruin the data.
+As soon as I press the button on my time tracking app, I know I can’t be doing anything else because I’m tracking how many hours I’m spending on a particular project and I don’t want to ruin the data.
 This really helps me stay focused on the task at hand and resist the urge to check Facebook quickly or reply to the email that just arrived.
+As a bonus, I’m now writing a lot faster.

 2. It shows you what you’re making per hour on each assignment

-Unless you’re doing corporate writing, you’re not billing your editors by the hour.
-In fact, you agree to a fixed sum before you even start the assignment and then it’s up to you how efficiently you can do it.
-Like I said in an earlier post, sometimes a low-paying assignment turns out to be quite profitable and sometimes, the opposite can happen, too.
+Unless you’re writing for corporates, you’re unlikely to be billing your editors by the hour.
+In fact, I recommend you agree to a fixed sum before you even start the assignment.
+Then it’s up to you how efficiently you can do it.
+As I’ve said previously, sometimes a low-paying assignment turns out to be quite profitable and, of course, the opposite can happen, too.
 Tracking your time helps you to note these pluses and minuses right away and not half a dozen assignments down the line.

 3. Tracking your time provides history and context

 Do you know which of your clients is the most profitable for you in terms of your hourly rate?
-Or the biggest timesuck?
-I didn’t, until I started tracking my time and it was quite a shock, really.
+Or the biggest time suck?
+I didn’t, until I started tracking my time.
+It was quite a shock, really.

 4. It helps you measure your own efficiency